Prag8855/aab/content/guides/german-resignation-letter.md

 Title: How to give a resignation letter in Germany
 Short_title: Job resignation letter
 Description: The legal requirements for writing and handing a resignation notice (Kündigungsschreiben) when you quit your job in Germany.
-Date_created: 2023-03-21
+Date_created: 2023-07-06
 ---

 When you quit your job in Germany, you must give your employer a resignation letter (*Kündigungsschreiben* or *Kündigungserklärung*).
-Your resignation is only official when your employer receives your resignation notice.
+Your resignation is only official when your employer receives this letter.

 {% include "_blocks/tableOfContents.html" %}